There are many different kinds of rashes out there, from annoying but mild all the way to potentially life-threatening.

 [Caption: Attribution: Medicalpal via Wikimedia Commons, CC BY-SA 4.0]

-SRE is an autoimmune disease which displays various symptoms and affects multiple body systems and organs.
-SRE is often accompanied by a classic butterfly-shaped face rash that crosses from cheek to cheek over the nose which may appear or get worse in the sun.
+SLE is an autoimmune disease which displays various symptoms and affects multiple body systems and organs.
+SLE is often accompanied by a classic butterfly-shaped face rash that crosses from cheek to cheek over the nose which may appear or get worse in the sun.

 Other symptoms may include a wide array of skin and mucous membrane symptoms that range from rashes to ulcers.